 Posted on 24th of August, 2011 by Lévana

-I have my mother to thank for providing the inspiration for this beautiful tart.
+I have my mother to thank for providing the inspiration for this beautiful plum tart.
 The base is not a classic pie crust as we know it, more like a cookie dough, making this tart much less perishable than the classic apple pie.
 You will create in no time a dessert that looks as professional as it tastes.
 Just be sure to get one of those fluted spring form pie plates, which make unmolding easy as, well, pie.
-This is a very good example of how elegant rustic can often get.
+This plum tart is a very good example of how elegant rustic can often get.
 The apple tart variation is no less luscious, and is brushed with a very simple apricot-rum glaze at the end of baking: I am including the instructions at the bottom.

-I make this tart, and indeed all my desserts, with spelt flour and natural unrefined sugar, marked evaporated cane juice, easy to find in health food stores, and increasingly easy to find in good supermarkets
+I make this plum tart, and indeed all my desserts, with spelt flour and natural unrefined sugar, marked evaporated cane juice, easy to find in health food stores, and increasingly easy to find in good supermarkets

 2 cups all purpose flour, or whole wheat pastry flour, or spelt flour